Benefits of being a recovering alcoholic

 If we take responsibility for ourselves and our recovery, practising the 12 Steps in all of our affairs, attending meetings and taking the message to the newcomer – while being reminded by the newcomer of where we have come from – we will not go far wrong.

-The Haynes Clinic is an alcohol rehab and alcohol addiction treatment centre.
-Not only do we aim to successfully teach people how to stop drinking but we also offers drug rehabilitation treatment.
 If you or a loved one needs help for alcohol or drug addiction, please call 01462 851414.